-Level 1 inputs Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
+Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.

-Level 2 inputs Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.

-Level 3 inputs Unobservable inputs for the asset or liability.
+Level 3 inputs market approach

+Unobservable inputs for the asset or liability.